Celiac disease is a common genetically mediated autoimmune enteropathy triggered by the ingestion of gluten.

-Celiac disease that is below the threshold of clinical detection and without signs or symptoms sufficient to trigger coeliac testing in routine practice.
+Celiac disease that is below the threshold of clinical detection and without signs or symptoms sufficient to trigger celiac testing in routine practice.

 Symptomatic celiac disease

-Celiac disease characterised by clinically evident gastrointestinal and/or extraintestinal symptoms attributable to gluten intake.
+Celiac disease characterized by clinically evident gastrointestinal and/or extra-intestinal symptoms attributable to gluten intake.

 Potential celiac disease